10 Most Beautiful Small Towns in Pennsylvania You Should Visit

 Also Read: Top 10 American Civil War Sites To Visit

-There are so many unique opportunities in Strasburg and people can choose to shop in one of the largest outlet malls in the state or in one of the many quaint boutiques and shops that line the streets.
+There are so many unique opportunities in Strasburg, and people can choose to shop in one of the largest outlet malls in the state or in one of the many quaint boutiques and shops that line the streets.
 During the day, everyone can ride in an authentic Amish buggy or ride the historic steam train to Paradise.
-At night, there is always a wonderful theater production being presented for everyone’s enjoyment.
+At night, a wonderful theater production is being presented for everyone’s enjoyment.

 Address: Strasburg, PA